 How Compassion Gives You Courage

-In this article, I am going to discuss how our compassion can make us stronger and is the driving force behind every single meaningful human endeavour.
+Meditation teacher and founder of plant-based nutrition company Form , Natalia Bojanic, on how compassion can make us stronger, and is the driving force behind every single meaningful human endeavour

-So let’s start by defining compassion using the wise words of Nobel Peace Prize winner His Holiness The Dalai Lama: “Genuine compassion is based on a clear acceptance or recognition that others, like oneself, want happiness and have the right to overcome suffering.
-On that basis one develops concern about the welfare of others, irrespective of one’s attitude to oneself.
+Let’s start by defining compassion using the wise words of Nobel Peace Prize winner His Holiness The Dalai Lama: “Genuine compassion is based on a clear acceptance or recognition that others, like oneself, want happiness and have the right to overcome suffering.
+On that basis, one develops concern about the welfare of others, irrespective of one’s attitude to oneself.
 That is compassion.”

 The definition we learn from the Oxford dictionary defines compassion as “sympathetic pity and concern for the sufferings or misfortunes of others”.
 As a Mahayana Buddhist student, I believe this definition is incomplete.
 Let’s see if you agree with me.